 Can Drinking Alcohol Actually Ease Fibromyalgia Pain?

 A couple of studies in recent years report that drinking alcohol can help relieve fibromyalgia pain and symptom severity.
 That seems contradictory since most of us with fibromyalgia cannot tolerate alcohol without feeling sick.
 In this guest post, journalist Stephen Bitsoli explains what the research says about drinking alcohol when you have fibromyalgia.
-Guest Post… Read More
+To Drink… Read More

 5 Things to Consider in Dealing With Fibromyalgia at Home

 This is a guest post by Rose Cabrera.
 Rose is a registered nurse and part of the team at Top Security Review, the best source of home security system and medical alert system reviews.
 Here are 5 things to consider in dealing with fibromyalgia at home.
-BY: Rose Cabrera Fibromyalgia affects millions of people.
-It… Read More
+Important Things to Consider in Dealing With Fibromyalgia at… Read More

 International Fibromyalgia Awareness Day Online Events